LiskArchive/lisk-core/docs/commands/passphrase.md

   --outputPublicKey            Includes the public key in the output.
 This option is provided for the convenience of
                                node operators.

-DESCRIPTION
-  Encrypts your secret passphrase under a password.

 EXAMPLE
   passphrase:encrypt